chrishayes058/contexta360/README.md

 The frontend uses Vue.js to expose a web application which communicates directly to a backend server utilising Flask.
 The frontend displays a web application using HTML and Javascript, that allows you to submit a factorial number n and a timestamp to the backend server.
 The frontend application will then display each factorial result in order of timestamp on the web application.

-In regards the backend server, this exposes two endpoints, one for submitting a factorial n (/submit_reading), to be calculated.
+In regards the backend server, this exposes two endpoints, one for submitting a factorial n (/submit_reading).
 This endpoint will accept a factorial number "n" and a timestamp as inputs and then store the result in internal memory.

-The second endpoint to retrieve all the results of the factorial calculation (/get_factorials).
-This endpoint will retrieve all store factorial numbers submitted and calculate the factorial result.
+The second endpoint will retrieve all the results of the factorial calculation (/get_factorials).
+This endpoint will retrieve all store factorial numbers submitted and calculate the factorial result for each.
 Once each of these factorial results have been calculated, then it will be returned to the frontend server where it will be arranged in order of timestamp.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [Vue.js]
 * [Docker]
 * [Flask]